 (E) A governmental agency that redacts or withholds information under this article shall provide to thea requestor a description of the redacted or withheld information and a citation to this actarticle.

 (F) Nothing in this article shall be construed to limit access to otherwise protected information in public records by applicable law including, but not limited to, the Driver's Privacy Protection Act (18 U.S.C.A.
 Section 2721, et seq.) and the Fair Credit Reporting Act (15 U.S.C.
-Section 1681, et seq.).
+Section 1681, et seq.)

 SECTION 7.
 Chapter 2, Title 30 of the S.C.
 Code is amended by adding: